 A Session keeps the Views for all windows, plus the global settings.
 You can save a Session and when you restore it later the window layout looks the same.
 You can use a Session to quickly switch between different projects, automatically loading the files you were last working on in that project.

-640 x 480 resolution was the standard from 1990 to around 1996.
-But you could get more screen real estate back then.
+The 640 x 480 resolution was the standard from 1990 to around 1996, but it was possible to get more screen real estate back then.
 There is a famous photo of John Carmack working on Quake using a 28-inch 1080p monitor in 1995.

 Why did he choose 45 kg monitor for about $10k in 1995?
-Higher screen real estate = more code visible at once = more dense context.
-Productivity greatly increases when you have ability to store and access more detailed context.
-It is like a larger desk to hold documents when you are studying for an exam or doing any task that requires you to use using multiple sources of information from a common domain, like solving puzzles.
+The higher screen real estate allowed for more code to be visible at once, resulting in a more dense context.
+Productivity greatly increases when you have the ability to store and access more detailed context.
+It's like having a larger desk to hold documents when studying for an exam or doing any task that requires the use of multiple sources of information from a common domain, such as solving puzzles.

-I still remember when I was working on my Amiga 1200 using HiRes resolution (640x256) in early 90's, coding in C using CygnusED editor.
+I still remember working on my Amiga 1200 in the early 90s, using HiRes resolution (640x256) and coding in C using CygnusED editor.

-Only one file at a time, not so much real estate compared to my main 4K monitor these days.
-From a developer's point of view, the impact and progress of display resolutions on everyday productivity is huge.
-Let's try to define this observation:
+Only one file can be opened at a time on this screen, and it does not offer as much real estate as my primary 4K monitor does these days.
+From a developer's standpoint, the effect and advancements of display resolutions on daily productivity are immense.
+Let us attempt to define this observation.

 The Law of Context Density

-Larger context naturally emerges with bigger screen real estate.
+A larger context naturally emerges with a bigger screen real estate.

 The Role of Prospective Memory

-Why is so important for programmers to have access to last working context?
-Let's start with prospective memory definition by John A. Meacham:
+Why is it so important for programmers to have access to their last working context?
+Let's start with the definition of prospective memory by John A. Meacham:

 Prospective Memory - information with implications for actions to be performed in the future.

-Prospective memory is like a sticky note posted on a fridge with reminder to buy a milk after work.
-Or an important document placed near an exit door, so when you will be leaving the next morning, you won't miss it.
+Prospective memory is akin to a sticky note posted on a fridge with a reminder to buy milk after work, or an important document placed near an exit door so that you won't forget it when leaving the next morning.

-A last working context is a form of prospective memory task, so a resumption failure is a prospective memory failure (Dodhia:05).
-Did you try to remember shopping list only by memorizing it?
-It is a nightmare, unless you know how do it properly (e. g. visualization technique).
-Even short list is hard to remember.
-We are constantly helping prospective memory by storing bits of information here and there.
-They act like anchors.
-When you are entering your (remote) office in the morning, there are visual anchors that will trigger automatically certain areas of prospective memory.
-Flowers waiting to be watered, a document lying on the desk that need to be processed today etc. Opening an IDE will allow another set of anchors to fire up prospective memory related tasks.
+A last working context is a form of prospective memory task, so a resumption failure is also a prospective memory failure (Dodhia:05).
+Have you ever tried to remember a shopping list by only memorizing it?
+It can be a nightmare, unless you know how to do it properly (e.g., through visualization techniques).
+Even a short list is hard to remember.
+That's why we constantly help our prospective memory by storing bits of information here and there, acting like anchors.
+When you enter your (remote) office in the morning, there are visual anchors that automatically trigger certain areas of your prospective memory, such as flowers that need to be watered or a document lying on the desk that needs to be processed today.
+Opening an IDE allows another set of anchors to fire up prospective memory-related tasks.

 References